Perimeter Fence & Barrier Inspection Checklist [FREE PDF]

 Why Use This Perimeter Fence & Barrier Inspection Checklist [FREE PDF]?

 This perimeter fence & barrier inspection checklist [free pdf] helps facility security teams maintain compliance and operational excellence.
-Designed for guard supervisor professionals, this checklist covers 34 critical inspection points across 7 sections.
-Recommended frequency: weekly.
+Designed for guard supervisor professionals, this checklist covers 38 critical inspection points across 7 sections.
+Recommended frequency: daily.

-Ensures compliance with ASIS Physical Security Standard PSS.1-2014, NFPA 730 (2020 Edition) - Guide for Premises Security, Chapter 8, DHS CFATS 6 CFR Part 27 - Risk-Based Performance Standard 11, ASIS Workplace Violence Prevention and Intervention Standard WVPI.1-2011, IFC (International Fire Code) Section 503 - Fire Apparatus Access Roads.
+Ensures compliance with ASIS Physical Security Standard PSS.1-2014, NFPA 730 (2020 Edition) - Guide for Premises Security, Chapter 6, DHS CFATS 6 CFR Part 27.230 - Site Security Plan Requirements, ASIS Workplace Violence Prevention and Intervention WVPI.1-2011, UL 2050 - National Industrial Monitoring Stations for Burglar and Hold-Up Alarm Systems.
 Regulatory-aligned for audit readiness and inspection documentation.

 Frequently Asked Questions